AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory.md

 {{#include ../listings/factory.rs:factory_widgets }}
 ```

-The `FactoryPrototype` trait we need next is very similar to the `Widgets` trait, too: it defines how widgets are created and updated.
+The `FactoryPrototype` trait we need next is also very similar to the `Widgets` trait: it defines how widgets are created and updated.
 Let's have a look at the implementation:

 ```rust,no_run,noplayground
 {{#include ../listings/factory.rs:factory_prototype_start }}